mattrussell2/gradescope-autograder/README.md

 As mentioned above, with the `.zip` method, you'll need to upload a `.zip` file for each assignment (make sure to select `Ubuntu 22.04` for the container type; the Python version, etc. are configured to work with the Jammy Jellyfish defaults).
 However, there is no other setup required.
 For the future, if you make changes to any of the files in the `dockerbuild` folder, or to `bin/run_autograder`, make sure to rebuild and re-upload the `Autograder.zip` file.

-### For each assignment with the .zip method:
+### First-time setup with the .zip method
-* `cd setup/zipbuild && ./build_container.sh` - this will produce the necessary `Autograder.zip` file.
-Note: if you don't change the `setup.sh` or `run_autograder` scripts, you can re-use this file for multiple assigments.
+* `cd setup/zipbuild && ./build_container.sh` - this will produce the necessary `Autograder.zip` file, which will be located in `setup/build/` Note: if you don't change the `setup.sh` or `run_autograder` scripts, you can re-use this file for multiple assigments.
+However, if you make major changes to the repo, doing a fresh build will put a newer copy into the .zip file.

+### For each assignment with the .zip method
 * On Gradescope, after creating the programming assignment, upload the `Autograder.zip` file in the `configure autograder' section.
 * It should build and be tagged with no errors - if not, check the output of the autograder.
-* Contact me if you run into trouble!

 ## Docker method
 This method takes a bit more setup in advance.